-Specify the nature of these agencies and complete items A-5 and A-6:
+Specify the nature of these entities and complete items A-5 and A-6:

+Local Disabilities and Special Needs (DSN) Boards: These are governmental and/or quasi-governmental entities typically based out of a particular county.
+They provide case management and direct services.
+They also complete level of care re-evaluations; develop plans of service; and, perform other administrative tasks.

+Charles Lea Center: Operates as fiscal agent for the UAP Self-Directed Attendant Care Program and Respite.

-Applica ation for 1915(c) HCBS Waiver: SC.0676.R03.02 - Jul 01, 2023 (as of Jul 01, 2023) Page 20 of 232 Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
-There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Specify the nature of these entities and complete items A-5 and A-6: ndix A: Waiver Administration and Operation : Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions: SCDDSN will assess the performance of its contracted local/regional non-state entities responsible for conducting waiver operational functions and services.
+5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

+SCDDSN will assess the performance of its contracted local/regional non-state entities responsible for conducting waiver operational functions and services.
 SCDDSN contracts with DSN Boards and other qualified/approved private providers and the providers are assessed on a 24 month cycle.
 The current practice of QIO Reviews every 12-18 months will continue, based on the provider's prior performance.
 There is some lead time involved in the review scheduling, therefore, this 24-month time frame will account for scheduling adjustments.

 SCDHHS QA staff will conduct quarterly reviews of the waiver operational functions performed by SCDDSN and any of its contracted local/regional non-state entities, in addition to assessing the performance of contracted entities in conducting waiver administrative functions.

 SCDHHS Quality Assurance (QA) staff will conduct quarterly reviews of waiver administrative functions performed by the SCDHHS-contracted QIO.

+Additionally, upon request, SCDHHS Medicaid Program Integrity also conducts provider reviews.